RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 I read stories and novels at a much slower pace than, say, a Supreme Court opinion.
 A novel needs to capture me completely, or I've got other things to read.
 Take a look at Jeanne Whale's article in the [*Wall Street Journal: Read Slowly to Benefit Your Brain and Cut Stress At Least 30 Minutes of Uninterrupted Reading With a Book or E-Book HelpsRead Slowly to Benefit Your Brain and Cut Stress At Least 30 Minutes of Uninterrupted Reading With a Book or E-Book Helps*](http://online.wsj.com/articles/read-slowly-to-benefit-your-brain-and-cut-stress-1410823086).
 I took the speed reading test.
 I came out "average" but I also missed a question.
 I also learned a new term for what I do when I read GOOD stuff.
 I sub vocalize.

 ### Justice Roberts and Slow Reading

-Last year when Justice Roberts visited us at the Law College, a student asked him, "What do you read when you aren't reading law?"
+Some years ago, when Justice Roberts visited us at the Law College, a student asked him, "What do you read when you aren't reading law?"
 Or, "What should a young lawyer read when she's not practicing law?"